jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 **Step 5: Include in the blacklist**

-During the enforcement procedure, if the party subject to enforcement can perform but refuses to fulfill the obligations determined by the effective judgement (e.g. the debtor has money, but refuses to pay the creditor the amount due as stated in the effective judgment.), the court can include the party subject to enforcement into the dishonest list (also known as a kind of blacklist).
+During the enforcement procedure, if the party subject to enforcement has the capacity to perform but refuses to fulfill the obligations determined by the effective judgement (e.g. the debtor has money, but refuses to pay the creditor the amount due as stated in the effective judgment.), the court can include the party subject to enforcement into the dishonest list (also known as a kind of blacklist).

 Such information will be listed online, which is warning the debtor’s business partners, customers, and the general public that the debtor had no business integrity.